+ What is a Landing Page?

 Anything design or text that’s on the top half is known as being “above the fold.”
 This is the content that gets the visibility on newsstands.
 The graphics and copy on this half of the cover get the most eyeballs.

-We use this same terminology in landing page design.
+We use this same terminology in best landing page designs.

 When designing landing pages, you have to assume that nobody is going to go below the fold.
 And if you want people to, you have to win them over above the fold.